 Liquidation of a WFOE

-The next step is to liquidate the WFOE’s assets.
-This requires:
+The next step is to liquidate the WFOE’s assets

 - Approval by enterprise examination and approval departments.
 The authorities must approve the liquidation after it has been confirmed by the liquidation committee.
 Formal liquidation reports must be submitted, and it can be a time-consuming process.